2 An Overview of ReactisA model-based design environment involving Reactis, Simulink and Stateflow is

 in a test suite consists of a sequence of inputs fed into the model as well as

-the responses to those inputs generated by the model.
 The automatically generated test data may then be used for a variety of

 purposes, including the following: